Queen Elizabeth II’s Platinum Jubilee kicks off with pomp

 Cheers and the clop of hooves rang out as horse-drawn carriages carried members of the royal family, including Prince William’s wife, Kate, and their children Prince George, Princess Charlotte and Prince Louis, from Buckingham Palace to Horse Guards Parade, a ceremonial parade ground about 1 kilometer (0.6 miles) away.

-The queen is expected to appear twice on the balcony of Buckingham Palace, but Prince Charles is playing play a key role during the event.
-Mounted on horseback, he will take the salute from ranks of scarlet-clad Guards on his mother’s behalf, along with his sister, Princess Anne, and his son Prince William.
+The queen is expected to appear twice on the balcony of Buckingham Palace, but Prince Charles played a key role during the event.
+Mounted on horseback, he also took a salute, from ranks of scarlet-clad Guards, on his mother’s behalf, along with his sister, Princess Anne, and his son Prince William.

 Elizabeth has had trouble getting around of late, and her courtiers have been careful to keep make things as simple for her as possible.